 The Indiana Department of Education (IDOE) and Family and Social Services Administration (FSSA) Office of Early Childhood and Out-of-School Learning (OECOSL) provides this FAQ to support the implementation of ISPROUT, Indiana's new early learning assessment system.
-Opt-in opportunities will begin on May 3, 2024.
+Optin opportunities will begin in July 2024.